PaddlePaddle/Paddle/doc/howto/usage/k8s/k8s_aws_en.md

 #### Trainer ID

-Trainer id is the index of trainer within all trainers of a job.
-Trainer needs this information to do things like reading the correct shared of data.
+Each trainer process requires a trainer ID, a zero-based index value, passed in as a command-line parameter.
+The trainer process thus reads the data partition indexed by this ID.

 #### Training

-After container gets started, it starts up the distributed training by using scripts.
-Each node will use job pod's name to query Kubernetes apiserver for information of all pods in current job.
+The entry-point of a container is a Python script.
+As it runs in a pod, it can see some environment variables pre-defined by Kubernetes.
+This includes one that gives the job's identity, which can be used in a remote call to the Kubernetes apiserver that lists all pods in the job.

-From pods information, script knows static ip addresses of pservers.
-And assign trainer it's own `trainer_id`.
-The workflow of the script is as follows:
+We rank each pod by sorting them by their ips.
+The rank of each pod could be the "pod ID".
+Because we run one trainer and one parameter server in each pod, we can use this "pod ID" as the trainer ID.
+A detailed workflow of the entry-point script is as follows:

 1. Query the api server to get pod information, and assign the `trainer_id` by sorting the ip.
 1. Copy the training data from EFS sharing volume into container.